Cindia-blue/xenon-openstack/README.md

-This is an simple example where to expose OpenStack Cloud services on Xenon:
+This is a simple practice about how to expose OpenStack Cloud services by Xenon:

 Please refer to https://github.com/vmware/xenon for more details.